 1. Do a People Search on LinkedIn

-And then take a little scroll through the list.
+Then take a little scroll through the list.
 See someone who looks like the obvious person?
 Well then, you’re in business.
 Decide how you’re going to approach and reach out directly.

-“Hi Sarah—I’m [YOUR NAME], a digital marketing strategist with a direct background within the beauty industry.
+Hi Sarah—I’m [YOUR NAME], a digital marketing strategist with a direct background within the beauty industry.
 I’ve had my eye on [COMPANY] forever, so when I saw that you were looking for a manager for your digital team, I applied right away.
-But I also wanted to introduce myself directly because I think my background matches up so closely with what you seem to be seeking.”
+But I also wanted to introduce myself directly because I think my background matches up so closely with what you seem to be seeking.

 But what do you do if you can’t find an obvious person using this technique?
 Try this as your second line of attack:

 2. Enlist Someone Who Works There to Help You

 Say you’re scrolling through that list on LinkedIn and you see a handful of people who could potentially be the hiring manager, but you’re unsure if you’ve got the right one.
-Rather than risk getting it wrong, see if you can find someone who appears to be in a peer level role within the same (or a similar) department as the one you want.
+Rather than risk getting it wrong, see if you can find someone who appears to be in a peer-level role within the same (or a similar) department as the one you want.

 Approach this person with something like this:

-“Hi Bill—You and I are both members of the Chicago Marketing Association group here on LinkedIn.
+Hi Bill—You and I are both members of the Chicago Marketing Association group here on LinkedIn.
 I happened to notice you’re on the digital strategy team at [COMPANY].
 I’ve had my eye on [COMPANY] forever and noticed there’s an opening for a marketing coordinator.
 Would you happen to know who the best person for me to contact would be, to get a bit more info about this role?

 3. Pick Up the Phone and Call

-It mystifies me how gun-shy we’ve all become about picking up the gosh-darned phone and, gasp, communicating directly with people.
+It mystifies me how shy we’ve all become about picking up the gosh-darned phone and, gasp, communicating directly with people.
 You want a true shot at this job?
-Quit hiding behind the anonymous online application process and start dialing.
+Quit hiding behind the online application process and start dialing.
 Just be sure and do so carefully and strategically.

 Someone in this competition is going to get directly to a decision maker.
 Shouldn’t that someone be you?